danielmeneses/gistx/readme.md

 ## What is?

-It's a easy way to manage your snippets where all snippets are gists so that also means that you need a Github account.
-The main advantage over the gist
+It's a easy and faster way to manage your snippets.
+In fact the applications uses gists (Github) so that also means that you need a Github account.

 ## How to use?

-It's important to note that this application doesn't use Github's Oauth system because it requires to create an application ID & Secret and that would involve the need of a 24/7 server handling the authentication communication.
+You can use directly from [here](https://danielmeneses.github.io/gistx/), but it's important to note that this application doesn't use Github's Oauth system because it requires to create an application ID & Secret and that would involve the need of a 24/7 server handling the authentication communication.
 That said, you should generate a developer token from your Github account.

 To get/generate a token, in your Github account you should go to: `Settings -> Developer settings -> Personal tokens` and create a new token allowing access only to `Gists`.
 Once you have the token place it in the app (it will be required, is the first thing the app requests).
 The token will be then saved to your browsers `localStorage`.